canonical/partners.ubuntu.com/README.md

 ---

-@nottrobin is this project's champion.
+[nottrobin](https://github.com/nottrobin) is this project's champion.

 With ♥ from Canonical.